A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

-\paragraph{Substeps.} The changes implemented during processing interval $(\delta, \gamma]$, i.e., replacement of $p$ by $\rho$ in $\calP$, weight increases of $\rho$ and $h_i$'s, deadline decreases of $h_i$'s, and changes of $\varbackupplan$, $\calF$, and $\varADV$ triggered by thereof, will be organized into a sequence of \emph{substeps}.
-Namely, for each group $[a,b]$ we have one substep and the substeps will be implemented in the reverse order of the groups, that is, starting from the substep for the terminal group (which is defined in all cases), continuing with middle groups in the reverse order of their indices, and ending by the group containing index $0$, which may be of any type.
+\paragraph{Stages.} The changes implemented during the processing of interval $(\beta, \gamma]$ involve the replacement of $p$ by $\rho$ in $\varplanP$, weight increases of $\rho$ and $h_i$'s, and deadline decreases of $h_i$'s, as described in the algorithm.
+These changes will also trigger changes of $\varbackupplan$ and $\varADV$ necessary to preserve the invariants.
+We will organize all these changes (of $\varplanP$, $\varbackupplan$, $\varADV$, and the instance itself) into a sequence of \emph{stages}, with one stage for each group $\seggroup{a,b}$.
+The stages will be implemented in the reverse order of the groups, that is, starting from the stage for the terminal group (which is defined in all cases), continuing with middle groups in the reverse order of their indices, and ending by the group containing index $0$, which may be of any type.

-To understand better the partition into substeps, as described below, it helps to think of the substition of $p$ by $\rho = h_{k+1}$ in the plan as a chain of substitions: first replace $h_k$ by $\rho$, then replace $h_{k-1}$ by $h_k$, and so on, and eventually replace $p = h_0$ by $h_1$.
-In our process here, rather than processing these substititions individually, we process the substitions within each group $[a,b]$ simultaneously as one substep, in which $h_a$ is replaced by $h_{b+1}$.
+To understand better the partition into stages, as described below, it helps to think of the substitution of $p$ by $\rho = h_{k+1}$ in the optimal plan as a chain of substitutions: first replace $h_k$ by $\rho$, then replace $h_{k-1}$ by $h_k$, and so on, and eventually replace $p = h_0$ by $h_1$.
+In our process here, rather than processing these substitutions individually, we process the substitutions within each group $\seggroup{a,b}$ simultaneously as one stage, in which $h_a$ is replaced by $h_{b+1}$.
+(See Figure~\ref{fig:group shift} for illustration.)